Secure Checkout

 • Backwards “J” shift pattern

-The J-shift version uses a curved shift pattern that resembles a backward “J.” While the low-range ratio is slightly higher (2.34 vs 2.46), the difference is minor for most drivers.
+The J-shift uses a curved shift path.
+While the low range is slightly higher than the earlier version, the difference is minimal for most driving situations.

 Internal Differences Between Early & Late Dana 20s

-Beyond the shifter and gear ratio, there are internal differences between early (66-72) and late (73-77) Dana 20 transfer cases.
+Beyond the shifter and gear ratio, there are key internal differences between 66-72 and 73-77 Dana 20 transfer cases that directly affect parts compatibility.

 Key differences include: